Kinza Hashmi

 Kinza Hashmi is a Pakistani actress who works in Urdu television.
-First appearing on-screen in TV commercial, she made her debut in 2014 with Adhura Milan and later on appeared in several serials.
-Hashmi is best known for portraying a grey role of Rushna in Hum TV's romantic drama Ishq Tamasha (2018) for which she was nominated at the Hum Award for Best Actress in a Negative Role.
+First appearing on-screen in TV commercials, she made her debut in 2014 with Adhura Milan and later appeared in several other serials.
+Hashmi is best known for portraying a grey role of Rushna in Hum TV's romantic drama Ishq Tamasha (2018), which led to her nomination for Best Actress in a Negative Role at the Hum Award.